Skip to main content

 To move from local operations to an international career, focus on these three pillars:

-Certification: Ensure your operating licenses are up-to-date.
+Ensure your operating licenses are up-to-date.
 Some international firms require specific trade certificates or "Competency Certificates" that prove your skill level.
+Having a clean, documented history of your hours on specific machines like the JCB 3CX Plus or Sitemaster is essential.

 The Career Outlook